bpblakely/Twitter-Public-Health/README.md

 * Covid Treatments/**Vaccines**
 * **Remote Working**.

-If we have time, we will test to see if there is any correlation between a cities covid case counts and that cities general sentiment around covid.
+If we have time, we will test to see if there is any correlation between a city's covid case counts and that city's general sentiment around covid.

 # Cities Analyzed